Medically Reviewed by:Dr. Vafa ShayaniBoard Certified Bariatric Surgeon

 If during your next fill you notice that your band is being overfilled (compared with previous fills), ask you doctor if it could be a sign of erosion.

-Your doctor can confirm the lap band erosion diagnosis by inserting a scope through the mouth and into the stomach to take a direct look (also called an “endoscopy”).
+Your doctor can confirm the Lap-Band erosion diagnosis by inserting a scope through the mouth and into the stomach to take a direct look (also called an “endoscopy”).

 “Patients who experience erosion have the same amount of weight loss as patients who do not experience it.”

-Common conversion procedures include:
+Common Lap-Band revision procedures include:

-Conversion to the duodenal switch usually results in a bit more weight loss than gastric bypass, but this comes at a risk of a significantly longer operation time and much higher complication rate.3
+Conversion to the duodenal switch usually results in a bit more weight loss than gastric bypass, but this comes with a longer operation time and higher complication rate (5).
 Several studies suggest that gastric bypass is the safer conversion alternative, but partner with good bariatric doctors to make the choice that’s right for you.

 Following a conversion surgery, you should continue to lose weight or, at a minimum, not experience any more weight gain.

-Your Surgeon...
-Time for Someone New?
+Your Surgeon, OR Time for Someone New?

 If you were happy with your first experience and are confident about your surgeon’s expertise and qualifications, stick with them.